kmlawson/china-revolutions-mo3337/99bibliography.md

 - Feigon, Lee. *Chen Duxiu, Founder of the Chinese Communist Party*.
 2014.
 - *Feminist Encounters with Confucius*.
 2016.
 [Link](https://brill.com/edcollbook/title/32695).
 - Feng, Chongyi, and David S. G. Goodman, eds. *North China at War: The Social Ecology of Revolution, 1937-1945*.
 2000.
+- Feng, Congde. *六四日記: 廣場上的共和國*, n.d.
 - Feng, Jicai. *Ten Years of Madness: Oral Histories of China’s Cultural Revolution*.
 1996.
+- ———. *一百个人的十年: Oral Histories of China’s Cultural Revolution*.
+1996.
 - Feng, Youlan. *The Hall of Three Pines: An Account of My Life*.
 2000.
 - Fengcheng, Yang. *On Mao’s Political Ideology: Reviewing Chinese and Global Studies, 1940-2007*.
 2011.
 - Fengyuan, Ji. *Linguistic Engineering: Language and Politics in Mao’s China*.
 Electronic book.
 2003.
 [Link](http://library.st-andrews.ac.uk/record=b3081203~S5).
 - Ferry, Megan M. ‘China as Utopia: Visions of the Chinese Cultural Revolution in Latin America’. *Modern Chinese Literature and Culture* 12, no. 2 (1 October 2000): 236–69.
 [Link](http://www.jstor.org/stable/41490834).
 - Fewsmith, Joseph. *China Since Tiananmen: From Deng Xiaoping to Hu Jintao*.
 Electronic book.
 Second edition.
 Cambridge Modern China Series.
 2008.
+- Fincher, Leta Hong. *Leftover Women: The Resurgence of Gender Inequality in China*.
+2016.
 - Findlay, Mark.
 ‘Show Trials in China: After Tiananmen Square’. *Journal of Law and Society* 16, no. 3 (1989): 352–59.
 [DOI](https://doi.org/10.2307/1409989).
 - Finnane, Antonia.
 ‘Dressed to Kill in the Cultural Revolution’.
 In *Changing Clothes in China: Fashion, History, Nation*.
 2008.
-- ———. *How to Make a Mao Suit: Clothing the People of Communistchina, 1949-1976*.
+- ———. *How to Make a Mao Suit: Clothing the People of Communist China, 1949-1976*.
 Electronic book.
 Cambridge Studies in the History of the People’s Republic of China.
 2023.
 - Firsov, Fridrikh Igorevich, Harvey Klehr, and John Earl Haynes. *Secret Cables of the Comintern, 1933-1943*.
 2014.
 - Flath, James A. *The Cult of Happiness: Nianhua, Art, and History in Rural North China*.
 Electronic book.
 Contemporary Chinese Studies.
 2004.
 - Florence, Éric, Judith Pernin, Keith Richburg, King-wa Fu, Louisa Lim, Edmund Cheng, Samson Yuen, and wen yau.
 ‘1989-2019: Perspectives on June 4<em>th</Em> from Hong Kong’. *China Perspectives*, no. 2 (117) (2019): 81–87.
 [Link](https://www.jstor.org/stable/26663924).
 - Fogel, Joshua A. *Ai Ssu-Ch’i’s Contribution to the Development of Chinese Marxism*.
 2020.
 - Fonoroff, Paul. *Chinese Movie Magazines: From Charlie Chaplin to Chairman Mao, 1921-1951*.
 2018.
+- Foot, Rosemary. *The Practice of Power: US Relations with China since 1949*.
+1995.
 - Forbes, Andrew D. W. *Warlords and Muslims in Chinese Central Asia: A Political History of Republican Sinkiang 1911-1949*.
 1986.
 - Forster, Keith. *Rebellion and Factionalism in a Chinese Province: Zhejiang, 1966-76*.
 1990.
+- ———.
+‘The Politics of Destabilization and Confrontation: The Campaign against Lin Biao and Confucius in Zhejiang Province, 1974’. *The China Quarterly*, no. 107 (1986): 433–62.
+[Link](https://www.jstor.org/stable/653463).
 - Frazier, Mark W. *The Making of the Chinese Industrial Workplace: State, Revolution, and Labor Management*.
 Electronic book.
 Cambridge Modern China Series.
 2002.
 [Link](http://library.st-andrews.ac.uk/record=b3047377~S5).
+- Friedman, Edward.
+‘Raising Sheep on Wolf Milk: The Politics and Dangers of Misremembering the Past in China’. *Totalitarian Movements and Political Religions* 9, no. 2–3 (1 June 2008): 389–409.
+[DOI](https://doi.org/10.1080/14690760802095054).
 - Friedman, Edward, Paul G. Pickowicz, and Mark Selden. *Chinese Village, Socialist State*.
 1991.
 - ———, eds. *Revolution, Resistance, and Reform in Village China*.
 Electronic book.
 Yale Agrarian Studies Series.
 2008.
 [Link](http://library.st-andrews.ac.uk/record=b3279505~S5).
 - Friedman, Eli, Kevin Lin, and Ashley Smith. *The China Question: Toward Left Perspectives*.
 2022.